 Artichokes are named for their configuration of several overlapping layers of cloves, reminiscent of the true Artichoke.
 Many Artichoke strains have 3 to 5 clove layers containing 12 to 20 total cloves.
 Outer cloves are fat and round but irregular in shape, often with three flat sides and a paper tail at the tip.
 Inner cloves vary in shape.
 Bulb wrappers are coarse and thick, often with light purple blotches.

 Some Artichoke strains produce large round, symmetrical bulbs, others have a knobby, asymmetrical appearance.
-Clove skins adhere fairly tightly, one reason for their long storage life.
+Clove skins adhere fairly tightly, one reason for their long storage life, approximately 10 months.

 Click Here To Purchase.